sebug/apple-id-boot/README.md

 I also adapted the pom to point to the repository I created.
 Now we can add the push image task.

+With the image pushed, I can close the circle and run the devops built image locally:

+    docker pull sebug/apple-id-boot:628
+    docker run -p 8080:8080 -d sebug/apple-id-boot:628

+Now that that works, let's host it in Azure!